hubotio/hubot/README.md

 In most cases, you'll probably never have to hack on this repo directly if you are building your own bot.
 But if you do, check out [CONTRIBUTING.md](CONTRIBUTING.md)

-If you'd like to chat with Hubot users and developers, [join us on Slack](https://hubot-slackin.herokuapp.com/).

 ## License

 See the [LICENSE](LICENSE.md) file for license rights and limitations (MIT).